 Wood shakes are thick pieces of treated wood with split thin rectangles.
-They’re thick and textured, giving them unmatched depth and dimension.
+Cedar shakes are a particularly popular variety, as cedar is one of the most durable American hardwoods and can withstand significant weathering.
+Shakes are thick and textured, giving them unmatched depth and dimension.
 With various colors, grain patterns, and grooves, it’s not difficult to find an option that fits your home’s aesthetic.

-However, wood shakes require a bit of maintenance.
-While they can last almost 30 years, they have a tendency to warp, rot, mold, and are prone to insect infestations.
-Regular inspection and maintenance is needed to keep them attractive and functional.
+Wood shakes do, however, require regular maintenance.
+They can last almost 30 years, but wood has a tendency to warp, rot, and mold, and is prone to insect infestations, problems not present in other types of home roofs.
+Regular inspection and maintenance are needed to keep wood shake roofs attractive and functional.

-Build Your Residential Roof with Zeeland Lumber & Supply
+Shop Roofing Materials for Your Home at Zeeland Lumber & Supply

-If you’re looking into different types of roofs to figure out which is best for your new home, give the Zeeland Lumber & Supply team a call!
-We’ve got all the roofing materials you need for either asphalt or metal roofs.
+If you’re looking into different types of residential roofs to figure out which is best for your new home, give the Zeeland Lumber & Supply team a call!
+We’ve got all the roofing materials you need for asphalt shingle, standing seam metal, or cedar shake roofs.
 Give us a call or contact us online to see what options we have for you.